 Contact us online or call (972) 964-3774

-Causes of TMJ disorder may include arthritis, joint moving out of alignment, a blow to the jaw or head, injuries to teeth, joint erosion, misaligned teeth, teeth grinding, teeth clenching, connective tissue diseases, frequent long term gum chewing, and stress.
+Causes of TMJ disorder may include arthritis, joint moving out of alignment, a blow to the jaw or head, injuries to teeth, joint erosion, misaligned teeth, teeth grinding, teeth clenching, connective tissue diseases, frequent and long term gum chewing, as well as stress.

-TMJ Disorder is very common and affects more than 3 million people in the United States each year.
-It is treatable by a professional.
+TMJ Disorder is very common and affects more than 3 million people in the United States each year and is treatable by a professional.
 It is self-diagnosable but you should visit a dentist or doctor to confirm.
-It is often a medium term problem that can be resolved within a few months.
-Common treatments include mouth/bite guards, medications, injections and physical therapy.
+It is often a medium-term problem that can be resolved within a few months.
+Common treatments include mouth/bite guards, medications, injections, and physical therapy.

 More TMJ Information from David Wilhite